 When I first started cooking, I ordered a cookbook with authentic Asian recipes.
 One of the first recipes I wanted to try was a Vietnamese one using oyster sauce and I was intrigued!
-The taste really pleasantly surprised me and it consistency helps to bring the hold dish together.
+The taste really pleasantly surprised me and its consistency helps to bring the whole dish together.
 It helps to make it one and also brings out the flavor of the meat even more.
 Say hello to this umami bomb!

 Over the years I changed, adapted and perfected that particular recipe.
 I’ve made this countless times and even the most skeptic eaters will love it!
 It’s perfectly balanced and gives you some REAL Asian flavor.

 Pineapple, bell peppers, onions, chicken, and crunchy cashews.
 Sweet, salty, slightly sour, but especially savory.
 Soft, creamy and crunchy.
-All the flavors you could ever want combined on a plate!
+All the flavors you could ever want to be combined on a plate!
 Why order in when you got your personal number 34b without the MSG waiting right around in the kitchen within 10 minutes?
 Give it a try and overcome your oyster sauce fear!